From 2023 to 2024, the value of Guatemala’s worldwide exports expanded 2.8% starting from $14.2 billion.

 Guatemala’s 5 Most Valuable International Customers

-The top 5 most valuable importers for products that Guatemala exported during 2021 are the United States of America, El Salvador, Honduras, Nicaragua and Mexico.
-Combined, that quintet of major Guatemalan trade partners generated almost two-thirds (65.4%) of Guatemala’s export revenues.
+The top 5 most valuable importers for products that Guatemala exported during 2024 are the United States of America, El Salvador, Honduras, Nicaragua and Mexico.
+Combined, that quintet of major Guatemalan trade partners generated over two-thirds (69.3%) of Guatemala’s export revenues.

-Applying a continental lens, 41.4% of Guatemalan exports by value was delivered to fellow Latin American importers excluding those in Mexico but including the Caribbean.
-Another 37.5% worth was sold to customers in North America, while 11.3% went to Europe.
+Applying a continental lens, 46.3% of Guatemala’s exports by value was delivered to customers based in Latin America excluding Mexico but including the Caribbean.

 Guatemala’s Top Trading Partners